 Continuous improvement or CI is an aspect of TQM (Total Quality Management) that seeks to continually identify opportunities to enhance or improve work processes.

-From a HR standpoint, CI can be implemented by automating laborious processes through the use of HRM software.
+From a HR departments standpoint, CI can be implemented by automating laborious processes through the use of HRM software.
 From employee claims to personal details, digital storage eliminates the need for paper filing and helps save on storage space.